 • A CMMS solution helps companies quickly track work orders, produce efficiency reports, and finally decide which assets need preventive maintenance.

-• Implementation of a CMMS solution expands asset life cycles, cuts costs, increases productivity, boosts profits, and helps meet safety and regulatory compliance standards and audits.
+• Implementation of a CMMS solution expands asset life cycles, cuts costs, increases productivity, boosts profits and helps meet safety and regulatory compliance standards and audits.

 The primary function of CMMS software is to provide a “control center” for maintenance management activities.
 The software provides automated tools to streamline, track and report on maintenance tasks and activities.

 CMMS is ideal for maintenance operations that need a simple way to manage work orders; sustain property, plant, and equipment (PPE); record assets; maintain documents and manuals; and track inventory and spare parts.
-CMMS systems are offered at a smaller price then EAM systems.
+CMMS systems are offered at a smaller price than EAM systems.

 What is an Enterprise Asset Management System?